-- \$3 million payable on closing; - 12,068,965 Common Shares having a value of \$0.58 each and \$7 million in the aggregate issued on closing; - \$4 million to be paid in cash, plus interest at a rate of 6% per annum, on the second anniversary of the Closing Date, by a non-transferable promissory notes; and - Up to an aggregate of \$9 million to be paid pursuant to an earn-out on the following terms: - an amount equal to 300% of the amount by which certain qualifying revenues in the one-year period immediately following the Closing Date exceeds \$9.5 million, up to a maximum payment of \$4.5 million (the "First Earn-Out Amount"); and - the amount equal to 300% of the amount by which certain qualifying revenues in the two-year period immediately following the Closing Date exceeds \$21.5 million, up to a maximum payment of \$4.5 million less any amount paid pursuant to the First Earn-Out Amount (the "Second Earn-Out Amount", and together with the First Earn-Out Amount, the "Earn-Out Amounts").
+- \$3 million payable on closing; - 12,068,965 Common Shares having a value of \$0.58 each and \$7 million in the aggregate issued on closing; - \$4 million to be paid in cash, plus interest at a rate of 6% per annum, on the second anniversary of the Closing Date, by a non-transferable promissory notes; and - Up to an aggregate of \$9 million to be paid pursuant to an earn-out on the following terms: - o an amount equal to 300% of the amount by which certain qualifying revenues in the one-year period immediately following the Closing Date exceeds \$9.5 million, up to a maximum payment of \$4.5 million (the "First Earn-Out Amount"); and - o the amount equal to 300% of the amount by which certain qualifying revenues in the two-year period immediately following the Closing Date exceeds \$21.5 million, up to a maximum payment of \$4.5 million less any amount paid pursuant to the First Earn-Out Amount (the "Second Earn-Out Amount", and together with the First Earn-Out Amount, the "Earn-Out Amounts").

 The Earn-Out Amounts will be paid within thirty business days following the filing deadline date or the actual filling date on SEDAR, whichever is the earliest, of Kraken's quarterly financial statements for the quarter that includes first or second year anniversary of the Closing Date, as the case may be.
 At Kraken's option and, subject always to the approval of the TSX Venture Exchange (the "TSXV") at the time, payments required to be made in respect of the Earn-Out Amounts may be satisfied by way of a cash payment equal to 50% of the Earn-Out Amount and the issuance of Common Shares having an aggregate value equal to the remaining 50% of the Earn-Out Amount then due and payable.
+The Promissory Notes also provide Kraken with the option, subject to TSXV approval at the time, to satisfy up to 40% of any principal amount owing under the Promissory Notes by issuing Common Shares in accordance with the terms of the PanGeo Agreement.